SANDAG/ABM/src/asim/configs/README_configs.md

 * Modified to be consistent with new tour and trip modes and time period definitions
   - Do we want separate demand tables for drive transit modes?
 ---
-Tour destination choice
-* time pressure variable commented out in non-mandatory tour destination choice (max_window problematic for now -- to be fixed)
-* escort-related variables commented out in non-mandatory tour destination choice (waiting for school pickup/dropoff model)
-* nonMandatoryAccessibilityAlt related variable in non-mandatory tour destination choice commented out for now
-* @bestTimeToWorkLocation is same as roundtrip_auto_time_to_work? or divided by 2?
----
-Stop frequency
-* check the tod used in the calibration lines in the uec
-* accessibility line is commeneted out in the uecs